BG-RyanM/dispatchio/README.md

 `deferred_reply_example.py`: Demonstrates concept of deferred replies.
 `robustness_test.py`: Demonstrates that dispatcher can be shut down cleanly.
 `run_all_tests.py`: Runs all the sample programs that don't do anything elaborate.

+## Features to Be Added

+To be written:
+* Features for cross-process use and networking
+* Features for keeping a record of messages

 ## Game (ignore this section for now)